-Check to see that hub oil/grease seals are not leaking, and if a sight glass is present, that the oil level is adequate.

-Check to see hub cap is not cracked or damaged.
+- Check to see that hub oil/grease seals are not leaking, and if a sight glass is present, that the oil level is adequate.
+Be sure to look INSIDE the tire to see if the seal is leaking on the back side of the wheel. - Check to see hub cap is not cracked or damaged.